[VIDEO] How to Repair Credit in 7 Steps

 Negative items stay on your credit report for seven years after the last activity.
 Often, the “good faith” payment that the company is looking for is really just to increase their leverage.

-For example, you may not have used an account or made a payment in five years.
+For example, you might not have used an account or made a payment in five years.
 If you do nothing, it will come off of your credit report in two years.
 You will still owe the money, but it won’t appear on your credit report.
 If you make a good-faith payment, the clock goes back to seven years before the information will come off of your report.
 And it will be there whether you manage to negotiate a payment plan or not.

 Step 5: New Accounts and Higher Limits